 You should contact your Regional Admissions Officer with questions about Merit Scholarships.

 National Merit Finalists are granted awards from one of three sources: the National Merit Corporation, a sponsoring corporation, or from the University of Chicago.
 If you are a finalist in this competition, simply report to the National Merit Scholarship Corporation that the University of Chicago is your first-choice school.
 National merit finalists will receive a minimum award of $4,000 per year renewable for four years from either UChicago or an outside source; in cases where a student receives a National Merit scholarship sponsored by an outside source that is less than $4,000, the University of Chicago will make up the difference between this award and our minimum National Merit award (for example, we would provide an additional $3,000 per year to a student who receives a $1,000 per year National Merit scholarship sponsored by a company or organization).

 National Hispanic Recognition Program

-Students selected as recognized students through the National Hispanic Recognition Program will be considered for a renewable $4,000 per year merit-based scholarship sponsored by the University of Chicago.
+Admitted students recognized through the National Hispanic Recognition Program will receive a minimum award of $4,000 per year renewable for four years from the University of Chicago.

-The Penelope W. and E. Roe Stamps IV Leadership Scholarship recognizes exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
+The Stamps Scholarship recognizes exceptional students who exemplify leadership, perseverance, scholarship, service, and innovation.
 UChicago is proud to partner with the Stamps Family Charitable Foundation and offer Stamps Scholarships each year.

 The Stamps Scholarship funds the full cost of undergraduate attendance, including tuition, fees, room, board, and allowances for books, personal expenses, and travel.
 The scholarship is renewable for four years (or 12 quarters) provided that recipients remain enrolled as full-time students in good standing with the College.